Timer events are events which are triggered by a defined timer.

 = date and time(expirationDate) - date and time(creationDate))

-If the expression belongs to a timer start event of the process then it is evaluated on deploying the process.
+If the expression belongs to a timer start event of the workflow then it is evaluated on deploying the workflow.
 Otherwise, it is evaluated on activating the timer catch event.
 The evaluation must result either in a

 string that has the same ISO 8601 format as the static value or an equivalent temporal value (i.e. a date-time, a duration, or a cycle).